freqtrade/freqtrade/docs/bot-basics.md

   * Determine stake size by calling the `custom_stake_amount()` callback.
   * Call `custom_stoploss()` and `custom_sell()` to find custom exit points.
   * For sells based on sell-signal and custom-sell: Call `custom_exit_price()` to determine exit price (Prices are moved to be within the closing candle).
+  * Check position adjustments for open trades if enabled and call `adjust_trade_position()` determine additional order is required.

 * Generate backtest report output

 !!!
 Note